 Females also make a minority of Nobel prize winners, out of the grand total of 885 Laureates only 49 were women .
 Of course, this could be influenced by social factors, never the less the gap is astounding.

-Not only that but historical evidence suggests males make up about 98% of all the worlds knowledge , again social factors likely influenced this, also it could be that most of the accomplishments by females have been unrecognised, however even if we assume that 90% of all female accomplishments have been left out of the database (which is unlikely), that would still only mean 22% of all human knowledge was down to females.
+Not only that but historical evidence suggests males make up about 98% of all the worlds accomplishments , again social factors are very likely influenced this (which makes it difficult to use historical data to prove something like this), also it could be that most of the accomplishments by females have been unrecognised, however even if we assume that 50% of all female accomplishments have been left out of the database (which is unlikely), that would still only mean 4.4% of all human accomplishments were down to females.
 The broad historical patterns in these data are not going to be changed even by implausible errors, let alone plausible ones.

 All of this real world data supports the idea that there are more males at the far right end of the intelligence curve compared to females, and so males are more represented in achievements which require high or very high intelligence levels.

-There isn’t really one needed – The results speak for themselves and they say that males have higher intelligence on average, along with greater variance, which leads there to be a large male to female ratio at the far-right end of the normal distribution curve.
+The results speak for themselves and they say that males have higher intelligence on average, along with greater variance, which leads there to be a large male to female ratio at the far-right end of the normal distribution curve.
 A conclusion which is supported by the highest quality studies and real world data.
-Can’t really argue with that – But feel free to try!